DEFRA/sroc-service-team/releasing/tcm/sign_off.md

 > You'll notice we don't create a PR.
 This is the one time we make an exception to the rule 'all changes on a branch'.
 We do this to avoid polluting our CHANGELOGs with lots of `Update CHANGELOG` entries.

-### Update pre-production Jenkins job
+## Update pre-production Jenkins job

-In [Jenkins](https://tcm-jenkins.aws-int.defra.cloud) find the pre-production deployment job, update the env var used to control the version deployed, then click the *Build Now* button.

-For the TCM the job is `PRE_03_TCM_DEPLOY`.
-Click *Configure* and then update the `DEPLOY_BRANCH` param in the *General->Properties Content* field.
+In [Jenkins](https://tcm-jenkins.aws-int.defra.cloud) the job is `PRE_03_TCM_DEPLOY`.
+Click _Configure_ and then update the `DEPLOY_BRANCH` param in the _General->Properties Content_ field.

 ```bash
 DEPLOY_BRANCH=v3.1.0
 ```

+Then click the _Build Now_ button and wait for it to succeed.

-## Assure
+## Test sign-off

-The next stage is managed by QA & Test with support from development if needed.
+This stage is managed by QA & Test with support from development if needed.
 With the release candidate deployed to the pre-production environment it is the responsibility of the test analyst to 'sign it off'.

-### Test sign-off

-This involves running the full suite of regression tests plus any additional manual testing felt necessary to confirm the expected functionality is included and still working.
+It involves running the full suite of regression tests plus any additional manual testing felt necessary to confirm the expected functionality is included and still working.
 The release can then be given its 'test signoff'.

 For reference our automated acceptance tests for the TCM can be found in